7 Lucius Street

 The programme is developed and delivered by our Network Manager.
 The Network Manager reports to an elected steering group.
 The Visual Arts South West steering group is set out to reflect the geographic spread and diversity of practice within the region and is comprised of 3 groups representing the following sectors:

 1. National Portfolio Organisations (NPOs)

 3. Non-NPOs/independent organisations

-Web Editor: Julie McCalden
+Web Editor: Ellen Wilkinson

-Vice Chair: James Green
+Vice Chair: Ben Borthwick

-Plymouth Arts Centre, NPO, Devon
+Plymouth Arts Centre, Non-NPO/Independent Arts Organisation, Devon

 Ben Borthwick is Artistic Director of Plymouth Arts Centre and an independent curator and writer.
 He was Director of the international art prize Artes Mundi 5 from 2010-12 and before that Assistant Curator at Tate Modern, where he curated exhibitions and commissions by Bruce Nauman, Latifa Echakhch and Gilbert & George.
 Recent independent projects include Andrea Buettner’s 2014 exhibition Hidden Marriage at National Museum Cardiff and accompanying artist’s book published by Koenig Books, and Rosa Barba's 2015 film Hidden Conference.
 He was on the selection committees for the British Pavilion and Wales in Venice at the 2013 Venice Biennale.

-Independent Artist, Hampshire
+Independent Artist, Bristol

 Plymouth City Museum and Art Gallery